 Politics and spirituality.
 These are two words that might seem incompatible, even desirably exclusive, like the separation of church and state.
 But the words, and the intention behind the words, do have the potential to be compatible.
 I say that with caution.
 As human beings we have the potential of digging in with the bias of a polarizing view and corrupting the purity of universal compassion.

-As I said, politics and spirituality are not necessarily incompatible.
 Everyone has a different predilection, different medicine/skills, and different circumstances at different times in their life that will determine their sphere of influence and degree of participation, and where they are best served to place their energy and attention.
 Some folks are given active social agendas and others less public paths.
 In either case, I think there are some basic suggestions that might serve to help prevent one from becoming swallowed by the shadows in our system – becoming disgusted, withdrawn, polarized, or even hateful.

 Seven Suggestions to help maintain spiritual/political equanimity: